W1T3H4T/minimal_cmake_example/README.md

 instructions across multiple subdirectories adds friction without adding clarity.

-## note on boost
+## Note on Boost

-Boost filesystem/system is used as an optional example of an external dependency.
+Boost Filesystem/System are used as an optional example of an external dependency.
 If CMake cannot find Boost on your system, the project falls back to `std::filesystem` automatically.
 The build will succeed either way.
 You can also point CMake to a custom Boost installation using `ccmake` or `cmake-gui`.

-## requirements
+## Requirements

 - CMake (3.16 or newer)
 - A C++ compiler with C++17 support (AppleClang, Clang, GCC, or MSVC)

-### optional dependencies
+### Optional Dependencies

 - Boost filesystem/system (optional)
 	- If not found, this project falls back to `std::filesystem`.